CoderEx24/csc425-project/paper.typ

 We aim to make a machine learning mode that's able to predict obesity levels based on eating habits and physical conditions.
 In this project, we compare a number of methods in order to select the most performant one.
-The dataset consists of 17 attributes and 2111 instances.
-23% of the dataset are original, the rest has been generated using SMOTE filter @dataset.

-#figure(
+#grid(
+  rows: 2,
+  columns: 2,
+  grid.cell(
+    colspan: 2,
+    figure(
-  image("./hist.png", width: 70%),
+      image("./hist.png", width: 45%),
-  caption: [Distribution of classes in the dataset]
+      caption: [Distribution of classes in the dataset] )
+  ),
+  figure(
+    image("./age-boxplot.png", width: 65%),
+    caption: [Ages]
+  ),
+  figure(
+    image("./height-boxplot.png", width: 65%),
+    caption: [Heights]
   )
+)

+= Related work
+@dataset is the dataset used, it consists of 17 attributes and 2111 instances.
+23% of the dataset are original, the rest has been generated using SMOTE filter.

 #pagebreak()